abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 transform our inner landscape, as with the snow fallen on a forest trail.

-# The Dhamma of the Buddhas Is Everywhere
+# The Dhamma of the Buddha Is Everywhere

 ## Luang Por Pasanno • May 2012